Skip to main content

 Diving into CreateSnapshotOptions

 The create_snapshot function is a nice abstraction layer that uses an options struct to determine how the snapshot is created.
-Let’s go over the different fields that are available in CreateSnapshotOptions.
+We will use the following options to configure it:

-• extensions: we pass the runjs_extension, which is built from src/runtime.js.
+• extensions: extensions to include within the generated snapshot. we pass the runjs extension, which is built from src/runtime.js.

 Loading the snapshot in main.rs